 Save Money While Traveling

 American travelers are now finding themselves in an exciting predicament.
-For years, tourism has been becoming cheaper and cheaper in Europe, not to mention all the free tourist attractions Europe already has to offer.
-Just imagine, casually walking past the Sagrada Familia in Barcelona and sipping sangria every night for two weeks, while saving more money than if you decided to fly down to Florida.
+For years, tourism has been becoming cheaper and cheaper in Europe, not to mention all the free tourist attractions in Europe already has to offer.
+Just imagine casually walking past the Sagrada Familia in Barcelona and sipping sangria every night for two weeks while saving more money than if you decided to fly down to Florida.

 According to TripAdvisor, travel expenses for popular European destinations have dropped an average of 11% year after year.
 Now, travelers are saving about 25% on their summer trips.
 In the last year alone, the number of U.S. visitors in Barcelona hotels increased 4.3% in 2014 from 2013 according to the Barcelona Tourism Board.

 If Barcelona doesn’t do it for you, how about Italy?
 According to Ginger Pozzini of Minnesota-based Italy travel specialist Designing Italy, a three-star hotel room last year went for $350 a night, this year decreasing to about $270.
 Last year a €3,000 villa rental for a week would have cost $4,200.
 Now that same villa rental is going for a little more than $3,000.

 Now that you are keeping more Benjamins in your wallet and your travel options are endless, the question is: where do you want to get your passport stamped?